Skip to content

 After saving, restart Claude Desktop.

-Create a .mcp.json file in your project root:
+Or create a .mcp.json file in your project root:

 {